arrow

 What are the graduate prospects?

-Careers are promising for those armed with an Edinburgh degree.
-High Fliers’ research graduate market report puts Edinburgh in the top 15 universities targeted by the largest number of leading employers for 2022-23.
-However, the university fell out of the top 20 to 31st in our last edition and according to our latest analysis the proportion of graduates in high-skilled jobs or postgraduate study 15 months after leaving, has fallen a further two places (33rd).
+Fieldwork, industry placements and opportunities to study abroad are embedded in its courses, and employer links help students to secure funded internships and placements with partner organisations.
+The High Fliers graduate market report puts Edinburgh in the top 15 universities targeted by the largest number of leading employers for 2024-25.
+Yet the university sits 33rd in our analysis of the proportion of graduates in high-skilled jobs or postgraduate study 15 months after leaving.

 What is the University of Edinburgh’s campus like?